 When comparing an AST node type against a wildcard type expression, we pass the node type into a function WildcardEvaluator.
 This evaluator will traverse through the AST of the wildcard type expression.
 Every leaf of the tree is equality checked against the type, and the resulting boolean value is returned.
-Then we solve the expression, bubbling the values through the visitor until we have traversed the entire expression, and have a result.
+Then we evaluate the expression, passing the values through the visitors until we have evaluated the entire expression, and have a result.
 If the result of the evaluator is false, we return NoMatch.
 If the result of the evaluation is true, we know we can match the user's AST node against the wildcard.
 If the wildcard type expression contains a Kleene plus, the comparison returns MatchedWithPlussedWildcard, if not, we return MatchedWithWildcard.

-4.6.1 Matching a single Expression/Statement template
+4.6.2 Matching a single Expression/Statement template

-The larger and more complex the applicable to template is, the fewer matches it will produce, therefore using a single expression/statement as the matching template is preferred.
-This is because there will be a higher probability of discovering applicable code with a template that is as generic and simple as possible.
+In this section, we will discuss how matching is performed when the applicable to template is a single expression/statement.
 A very complex matching template with many statements might result in a lower chance of finding matches in the users code.
 Therefore using simple, single root node matching templates provide the highest possibility of discovering a match within the users code.
 This section will cover line 11 of Listing 1.